 As always, if you find a bug or have a question, please see the in-app help or the online Help page.

-Adium is free, open source software.
-If you’d like to help us out in any way, please find out how you can contribute or donate to support the project.
+…And if you’d like to help us out in any way, feel free to find out how you can contribute.